Chua Sian Chin

-Chua Sian Chin (蔡善进 (Cài Shànjìn); 26 November 1933 – 26 February 2014) was a Singaporean politician who held several ministerial portfolios of Health, Education and Home Affairs in the early era of Singapore.
+Chua Sian Chin (26 November 1933 – 26 February 2014) was a Singaporean politician who held several ministerial portfolios of Health, Education and Home Affairs in the early era of Singapore.
 He was 34 years of age when appointed as Health Minister in 1968 which made him the youngest minister in Singapore.

 Early life and education

 Chua was born in Malacca and attended the Malacca High School.
 After obtaining his bachelor’s degree from the University of Malaya in 1954, Chua travelled to England to study law at the University of London where he completed his law degree in 1958.
 He was then called to the bar by the Inner Temple in 1959.
 During his studies, Chua was active in student affairs.
 At the University of Malaya, he was a member of the University Socialist Club’s central working committee.
 He then served as secretary of the Malayan Forum and editor of the forum’s newsletter, Suara Merdeka, while studying in London.